-beauty, and the portals of glory are may we in truth thrown open to our enraptured view, our song-(Ps. c.)

-may we in truth be able to prolong

-"Make a joyful noise unto the Lord, all ye lands, Serve the Lord with gladness, Come before his presence with singing.
+72 "WE ARE HIS PEOPLE."
+[LEC.
+VI. beauty, and thrown open he portals of glory are may we in truth be able to prolong our enraptured view, cour song-(Ps. c.) " Make a joyful noise unto the Lord, all ye lands, Serve the Lord with gladness, Come before his presence with singing.
 Know ye that the Lord He is God, It is He that hath made us, and we are his; We are his people, and the sheep of his pasture.

-Enter into his gates with thanksgiving, Into his courts with praise, Be thankful unto him, and bless his name.

-For the Lord is good, His mercy is everlasting, And his truth endureth to all generations."
+For the Lord is good, His mercy is everlasting, And his truth endureth to all generations." · · •